poozakhadka33/My_Project/masters-projects/airline-passenger-satisfaction-ml/readme.md

 | Decision Tree | 87.6% | 0.85 | 0.89 | 0.87 | 0.95 |
 | Logistic Regression | 82.0% | 0.82 | 0.81 | 0.82 | 0.90 |

-- The **Random Forest Classifier** achieved the **highest accuracy (92.9%)** and demonstrated the best generalization with minimal overfitting.
+- The **Random Forest Classifier** achieved the **highest accuracy (92.9%)** and best performance across all metrics.
-- **Key features influencing satisfaction:** Online boarding, Seat comfort, and In-flight entertainment.
+- Key influential features included **Online Boarding**, **Seat Comfort**, and **In-flight Entertainment**.
+- Statistical testing confirmed Random Forest’s performance was **significantly superior** (p < 0.05).

 ---

-## 📈 Insights
+## 📈 Key Insights

-- **Random Forest** was the most reliable and statistically significant model.
-- Service-related features were found to be the **primary determinants of passenger satisfaction**, surpassing demographic factors.
+- Service quality factors (especially comfort and in-flight experience) are the strongest predictors of satisfaction.
+- Random Forest provides robust and accurate classification with minimal overfitting.
-- The findings suggest that airlines can enhance customer satisfaction by improving **in-flight entertainment**, **seat comfort**, and **boarding experience**.
+- The approach can help airlines identify areas needing improvement to enhance customer experience.

 ---

-## 🔮 Future Improvements
+## 🔮 Future Work

-- Test additional ensemble models such as **Gradient Boosting** and **XGBoost**
+- Test additional ensemble algorithms such as **Gradient Boosting** and **XGBoost**
-- Apply **hyperparameter tuning** for model optimization
+- Perform **hyperparameter optimization** for even higher accuracy
-- Integrate **real-time data** or **sentiment analysis** for dynamic feedback
-- Develop an **interactive dashboard** for visualization of results
+- Visualize model results in an interactive dashboard
+- Extend the dataset with new customer feedback attributes

 ---

 ## 👨‍💻 Authors

-**Puja Khadka** – Business Intelligence Program
+**Puja Khadka**
-**Prayag Narasingh Rana** – Business Intelligence Program
+**Prayag Narasingh Rana**
-📍 *Högskolan Dalarna University, Borlänge, Sweden*
+📍 *Business Intelligence Program, Högskolan Dalarna University, Borlänge, Sweden*

 📧 v24pujkh@du.se | v24prara@du.se

 ---

-⭐ *This project demonstrates how machine learning can enhance service quality and customer satisfaction strategies in the airline industry.*
+⭐ *This project demonstrates how machine learning techniques—particularly Random Forest—can be effectively applied to forecast passenger satisfaction and derive actionable insights for service improvement in the airline industry.*